aakshintala/website-dev/content/_index.md

 ---

 ---
 I am a 5th year Ph.D. student at the [Department of Computer Science, UNC Chapel Hill](http://cs.unc.edu/).
 I'm advised by <a href="https://cs.unc.edu/~porter">Donald Porter</a> who leads the <a href="http://oscarlab.github.io/">OSCAR lab</a>.
 While at Stony Brook, I had the privilege of also being advised by
 <a href="http://www3.cs.stonybrook.edu/~rob/">Rob Johnson</a>,
 and <a href="http://compas.cs.stonybrook.edu/~mferdman/">Michael Ferdman</a> both of whom I still occasionally collaborate with.
-More recently, I've been collaboraing with <a href="http://www.cs.utexas.edu/~rossbach/">Chris Rossbach</a> at U.T.
+More recently, I've been collaborating with <a href="http://www.cs.utexas.edu/~rossbach/">Chris Rossbach</a> at U.T.
 Austin, and VMware Research Group, on all things accelerators.

 I am broadly interested in System Software (OS, File Systems, Compilers), and Computer Architecture.
 I spent a considerable part of the first 2 years of my Ph.D. benchmarking and thinking about the <a href="http://www.betrfs.org">BetrFS project</a>.
 At the moment I'm: